North Coast (Oregon Border to Point Arena)

 - Can be caught by gill nets, troll, longline, and hook and line.

 Status of the fishery

-- Low numbers reported in 1986, mainly in San Francisco, due to over fishing; catch restrictions set shortly after included a size limit of 36 in (0.9 m), a catch limit of 3, as well as boating and depth laws and gear regulations [4,8]
+- Low numbers of this species were reported in 1986, mainly in San Francisco, due to over fishing; catch restrictions set shortly after including a size limit of 36 in (0.9 m), a catch limit of 3, as well as boating and depth laws and gear regulations.
+[1,4]

-- Currently no concern over the status of populations in California; numbers estimated to be stable with catch restrictions in place
+- There is currently no concern over the status of populations in California; numbers estimated to be stable with catch restrictions in place.

 Potential ecosystem impacts